 CASE RESULTS DEPEND UPON A VARIETY OF FACTORS UNIQUE TO EACH CASE AND DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE.

 Focused on You - J. Madison PLC is a small practice and we are selective in the clients and cases we accept.
-Virginia attorney Jacob M. Small is the owner and sole attorney at J. Madison PLC, and he works hard to find the best possible resolutions for his clients' cases.
+Virginia attorney Jacob Madison Small is the founder J. Madison PLC, and he works hard to find the best possible resolutions for his clients' cases.

-Results-Oriented - Attorney Small has helped hundreds of clients, in trial and appellate courts, in private negotiations, and in mediations.
+Results-Oriented - Jacob has helped hundreds of clients, in trial and appellate courts, in private negotiations, and in mediations.
 He has helped those clients recover millions of dollars of lost wages and other damages.
-Take a look at some of the great things that Attorney Small's prior clients have had to say about J. Madison PLC's services.
-As a client of J. Madison PLC, Mr. Small's focus will be on achieving for you the best possible case resolution.
+Take a look at some of the great things that Jacob's prior clients have had to say about J. Madison PLC's services.
+When you are a client of J. Madison PLC, Jacob's focus will be on achieving for you the best possible case resolution.
 Whether that means helping you get back to work after an illegal firing or a substantial monetary recovery, J. Madison PLC will work hard to help you put this unpleasant chapter behind you.

 Contingent Fee Agreements - After losing your job, you are probably worrying about how to pay the bills on time and keep your family warm and fed.
 For victims of wrongful termination, a ten- or twenty-thousand dollar retainer payment is often impossible.
 And when clients who have lost their jobs take into account the very real risk, in every case, that they will never see a recovery, paying an attorney by the hour can be more risk than they can bear.
-That's why we don't charge our clients any fees in wrongful termination cases unless we successfully help them achieve a monetary recovery or reinstatement.
+That's why, in cases where the economics permit it, J. Madison PLC won't charge our clients fees unless we successfully help them achieve a monetary recovery or reinstatement.
 And in most cases we take, the law allows us to seek attorneys' fees from the employer.

 Jacob relates to his clients because he knows the importance of a job.
 Jacob grew up in a poor family, and as a child he personally experienced how unemployment and underemployment can lead to homelessness.
 This is why he finds real meaning in advocating for individuals facing trouble at work.